 DISCLAIMER: I’m sure there was some normal internet fandom-whining in there too.
 It is your Constitutional right to hate on a movie, because it is only a frakking movie.
 Seriously, it’s in the Constitution, go read it.

 BUT, the trolling on CAPTAIN MARVEL blew up particularly hard on Rotten Tomatoes, which is a website that somehow has become important to the film industry.
-It became evident that there existed a coordinated effort to drive down the film’s rating (sight unseen), and again on Captain Marvel’s opening weekend (which is still ongoing btw), the film was “sandbagged” on the popular film rating site.
+It became evident that there existed a coordinated effort to drive down the film’s rating (sight unseen), and again on Captain Marvel’s opening weekend, the film was “sandbagged” on the popular film rating site.

 DISCLAIMER 2: I don’t give one flying frak about Rotten Tomatoes scores.
 Like Yelp reviews of Asian restaurants, RotTom is a large platform for people who know nothing to say so very loudly.
 If Rotten Tomatoes goes offline tomorrow, I’m pleased to say it will have affected my film-watching experiences in this lifetime exactly 0%.

 EXCEPT!
 Here’s where it gets personal, because CAPTAIN MARVEL is an excellent film.
 It over-delivers AF.
 Like BLACK PANTHER and JESSICA JONES, it’s just way better than it has to be to serve its primary function (i.e., the Marvel Thing This Month).
 It does indeed reach higher, and further, than is required of its genre.
 Honestly, going in, I thought it was gonna be just an okay movie.
 But it’s much more than just okay, and that’s why I THINK it was attacked not only by normal trolls (Threat Level 0.05) and fragile misogynists (Threat Level Varies By Armor Class) but by semi-organized white supremacists (Threat Level OMG Not This Again).